Motorized Recreation Access

 The weather is impossible to predict, but almost every year we can count on several days or weeks of ‘fire weather’ or weather where the fuel moisture is low.
 We have a responsibility to protect the property so there will likely be times during the summer and/or fall when the property is completely closed.
 Please see the web site home page for updated information on closures.
 Information regarding re-opening the property is available only on the recreation access web site and at 1-800-782-1493.

-Can I access Snoqualmie Forest or White River Forest without a permit if I am using non-motorized access like hiking, bicycling or horseback riding?
+Can I access White River Forest without a permit if I am using non-motorized access like hiking, bicycling or horseback riding?

 A permit is required for all access including hiking, walking, horseback riding and bicycling.
 Please see the Frequently Asked Questions under non-motorized access.

-At Snoqualmie or White River -- Can I pick up a non-motorized permit holder and give them a ride?
+At White River -- Can I pick up a non-motorized permit holder and give them a ride?

-Non-motorized permit holders at Snoqualmie and White River may not ride in any motorized vehicle while on property.
+Non-motorized permit holders at White River may not ride in any motorized vehicle while on property.
 Both the non-motorized permit and motorized permit will be revoked if a non-motorized permit holder is riding with a motorized permit holder.

 What do I do to cut firewood?